expo/expo/docs/pages/versions/unversioned/sdk/device.md

 * `Device.supportedCpuArchitectures: string[]`

   Returns a list of supported processor architecture versions.
 The device expects the binaries it runs to be compiled for one of these architectures.
-The returned list will be empty if the supported architectures could not be determined.
+The returned list will be `null` if the supported architectures could not be determined.

   **Examples**